satomixx/github-templates-and-workflows/README.md

-# github-templates-and-workflows
-Samples of templates and workflows of GitHub
+# Samples of templates and workflows of GitHub